MSc International Business Management (with internship)Southwark Campus

 Our Student Enterprise team can also help you start your own business and develop valuable entrepreneurial skills.

-You'll undertake a four month placement in a sector which is relevant to your studies.
+You'll undertake placement in a sector which is relevant to your studies.
 You'll be expected to find this placement, supported by staff and the University's employability service.
 As part of your assessment, you'll write a business report on this experience.

 If you are unable to find a suitable placement, you can revert back on to MSc International Business Management.